KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HTMLSnippet by ulrichwisser](https://github.com/ulrichwisser/MMM-HTMLSnippet)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-HTMLSnippet.js`: Replace it with `MagicMirror²`.

 ### [MMM-HTTPRequestDisplay by Eunanibus](https://github.com/Eunanibus/MMM-HTTPRequestDisplay)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-HTTPRequestDisplay.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-HTTPRequestDisplay.js`: Replace it with built-in fetch.

 ### [MMM-Hue by MitchSS](https://github.com/MitchSS/MMM-Hue)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Hue.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-Hue-Controller by gueguet](https://github.com/gueguet/MMM-Hue-Controller)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Hue-Controller.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-Hue-Controller-2 by jboucly](https://github.com/jboucly/MMM-Hue-Controller-2)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.

 ### [MMM-hukamnama by harv-singh](https://github.com/harv-singh/MMM-hukamnama)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-HumanCalendar by mykle1](https://github.com/mykle1/MMM-HumanCalendar)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-HumanCalendar.js`: Replace it with `MagicMirror²`.

 ### [MMM-HumanClock by mykle1](https://github.com/mykle1/MMM-HumanClock)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-HumanClock.js`: Replace it with `MagicMirror²`.

 ### [MMM-HVIEW-Snapshot by coderpussy](https://github.com/coderpussy/MMM-HVIEW-Snapshot)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. No image found.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-ICA by PierreGode](https://github.com/PierreGode/MMM-ICA)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.